devoncowherd/gitHaiku/haiku.md

 Hello World!
 Beautiful Morning
-My Coffee is Scoulding Hot
+My Coffee is Scolding Hot
 I will drink it later